Examples of supported projects

 For a project to be supported by the EYF, it must be developed and implemented by, with and for young people and must respond to issues, needs and/or challenges affecting partners, but youth should always be at the core of the project.
 The EYF supports activities that are developed and implemented by young organisations and not individuals.

-Every two years, the Youth Sector decides on a series of priorities which guide the work of the whole youth department, including EYF-supported projects.
+Regularly, the youth sector of the Council of Europe decides on a series of priorities which guide the work of the whole Youth Department, including EYF-supported projects.
 Follow this link to learn more about the current strategic priorities, as well as the specific themes which have been defined for local pilot activities.

-Having a gender perspective means that gender is considered in your project, both regarding content (the issues being addressed may affect people with different gender profiles in different ways) and the process of developing and implementing the project itself, which should be inclusive to gender diversity.
+Inclusion of gender in youth projects means that gender is considered in your project, both regarding content (the issues being addressed may affect people with different gender profiles in different ways) and the process of developing and implementing the project itself, which should be inclusive to gender diversity.
 Learn more in the EYF gender page, where you can also find useful resources.

 What we do not support